-A maximum of 3 credits in English as a Second Language (ESL) or English literacy development (ELD) may be counted towards the 4 compulsory credits in English, but the fourth must be a credit earned for a Grade 12 compulsory English course.
+\ A maximum of 3 credits in English as a Second Language (ESL) or English literacy development (ELD) may be counted towards the 4 compulsory credits in English, but the fourth must be a credit earned for a Grade 12 compulsory English course.

-In groups 1, 2, and 3, a maximum of 2 credits in French as a second language can count as compulsory credits, one from group 1 and one from either group 2 or group 3.
+\\ In groups 1, 2, and 3, a maximum of 2 credits in French as a second language can count as compulsory credits, one from group 1 and one from either group 2 or group 3.

-A maximum for 2 credits in cooperative education can count as compulsory credits.
+\\\ A maximum of 2 credits in cooperative education can count as compulsory credits.

-Non-Credit Requirements (see next page for details)
+Non-Credit Requirements for the OSSD:

-- Community Involvement Activities (40 hours) - ► The provincial literacy requirement
+- Community Involvement Activities (40 hours) - ► The Provincial Literacy Requirement